Senior Vito Mielnicki knocks out the competition

 The commission recognized Vito’s amateur background and felt compelled to give him the consent to fight.
 His switch from an amateur boxer to pro made history in New Jersey.

-Vito’s pro debut took place right in New Jersey at the Prudential Center on July 13, 2019.
-He knew that he would be surrounded and cheered on by his friends and family, so he felt confident in the days leading up to the fight.
+Vito’s pro debut took place right in New Jersey at the Prudential Center on July 13.
+He knew that he would be surrounded and cheered on by his friends and family, he said, so he felt confident in the days leading up to the fight.
 He stuck to his traditional training routine, but increased the rigor after turning professional.
 Vito’s success in this fight brought his record to 1-0.

 Coming out of his pro debut with a victory was exciting, but more and more hard work would have to follow.
 “It has become a lifestyle,” Vito said.